 Program: History of Science

-Fields of Study: History of Medicine, History of Science, African American History
+Fields of Study: History of Medicine, US Cultural and Intellectual History, History of Science,

 In 2009, Wangui received an A.B. cum laude from Harvard in History and Science.
 Her thesis, “The New Emancipation: Birth Control in the Black Community and the Story of the Harlem Branch Birth Control Clinic” was awarded the Thomas T. Hoopes prize.